OliverLetterer/SLRESTfulCoreData/README.md

 ## Attribute mappings

 `SLRESTfulCoreData` maps underscored API attributes to camelized objc attributes by default.
 That means by default `some_json_value` will be mapped to `someJsonValue` and `user_id` to `userId`.
-Custom attribute mappings can be registered in your `NSManagedObject` subclasses initializer:
+Custom attribute mappings can be registered in your `NSManagedObject` subclass's initializer:

 ```
 + (void)initialize